 But the Greek revani-especially the Northern Greek version from Veria-has claimed its own identity.
 It's usually made with semolina, sugar, eggs, and yogurt, then doused in syrup flavored with lemon, orange, or mastiha.
 The Greek version tends to be slightly lighter and citrusy, while the Turkish one leans toward floral and very sweet.

 So, is revani Greek?
 Yes.
 Is it Turkish too?
 Also yes.
 Let's say that they're siblings, not twins.
-Like many dishes in Balkans and Asia Minor, revani belongs to a shared culinary heritage.
-Well, more versions over a beloved dessert!
+Like many dishes in the Balkans and Asia Minor, revani belongs to a shared culinary heritage.
+Well, more versions of a beloved dessert!
 I want to taste them all and not fight over revani's authenticity.

 Key ingredients

-How to make revani
+How to make Greek semolina cake

 Let's make this amazing dessert: